itential/ipctl/docs/working-with-repositories.md

 ## Pulling assets from repositories using `import`

 The `import` command can be used to pull an asset directly from a Git repository and import it into an Itential Platform server.
-The `import` command accepts the following command line options for performing this task.
+The `import` command accepts the following command line options for performing this task:

 - `--repository`
 - `--reference`